hiki-t/aisf24_solo_project/_sources/intro.md

 From October 2024 to February 2025, I participated in the AI Safety Fundamentals (AISF) program, organised by the BlueDot Impact.
 I specifically took part in the Alignment course (https://aisafetyfundamentals.com/alignment/), which was structured into two phases:

-1. <b>Learning Phase (8 weeks)</b>: This phase provided foundational knowledge on AI safety topics such as AI risks and misalignment, reinforcement learning from human feedback (RLHF), scalable oversight, AI model robustness, mechanistic interpretability, and model risk/capability evaluations.
+1. <b>Learning Phase (8 weeks)</b>: This phase provided foundational knowledge on AI safety topics, such as AI risks and misalignment, reinforcement learning from human feedback (RLHF), scalable oversight, AI model robustness, mechanistic interpretability, and model risk/capability evaluations.
 It helped in formulating research questions and deeply engaging with the field.
 2. <b>Project Phase (4 weeks)</b>: This phase allowed participants to explore their own research questions.
 I conducted three experiments over three weeks and spent two weeks writing my findings, dedicating approximately 4-6 hours per week.

-<b>Project Goals and Execution</b>
+<b>Project Goals and Target Audience</b>

-My initial goal was to create an interactive project—similar to previous AISF projects [like this](https://swe-to-mle.pages.dev/posts/deck-of-many-prompts-jailbreaking-llms-for-fun-and-profit/) or engaging educational content like [this YouTube clip](https://www.youtube.com/watch?v=1xB2ooTa3yE&t=17s)—to make AI safety concepts more accessible.
+My initial goal was to create an interactive project — similar to previous AISF projects [like this](https://aisafetyfundamentals.com/projects/deck-of-many-prompts-a-jailbreaking-tool/) or engaging educational content like [this YouTube clip](https://www.youtube.com/watch?v=1xB2ooTa3yE&t=17s) — to make AI safety concepts more accessible.
 However, due to time constraints, I shifted my focus to a more practical and reproducible approach.

 Instead, I developed a project that replicates key findings from Anthropic’s work using toy models and real image datasets.
 The provided code allows visitors to implement experiments themselves, fostering hands-on learning.
 Additionally, I ensured that all experiments run on standard personal computers (2024 PC/laptop) without requiring cloud computing or GPUs, making them accessible to a broader audience.